hashtagd3v/WGU_C195_Appointment_Scheduling_App/src/README.txt

 delete appointments.
 To run reports, select Appointments on the Welcome screen.
-Select "Reports" then choose between three available reports: Sort Customer Appointments (generates a report for number of appointments by type per month), Contact Appointment Schedule (generates a report for listing appointments by contact name), and lastly, Appointments Today Report is the third chosen report (generates a report that shows scheduled appointments for current day).
+Select "Reports" then choose between three available reports: Sort Customer Appointments (generates a report for number of appointments by type per month), Contact Appointment Schedule (generates a report for listing appointments by contact name), and lastly, Appointments Today Report is the third chosen report (generates a convenient report for the user to quickly check scheduled appointments for current day).